 Hello, my name is Kelly Gurnett, but you can call me Cordelia.
-I’m a freelance blogger/blog editor/all-around awesome-bringer and a recent escapee from the 9 to 5.
+I’m a freelance writer and editor and a fairly recent escapee from the 9-to-5.

 And I am officially calling it quits.